george-mcintyre/aida-pva/docs/3_1_Building_AIDA_PVA_into_STANDALONELIB.md

-@tableofcontents
+# 3.1 - Building AIDA-PVA into STANDALONELIB
-# Building AIDA-PVA Module and adding to STANDALONELIB
+This does not need to be done for each new Channel Provider.
+It only needs to be done once.
+But if it has not been done you will need to do it first.

-- [ ] Make sure all include files have correct CMS header
+1. Make sure all include files have correct CMS header

 ```c
   /*   **CMS**=C_INC   */
 ```

-- [ ] Check out original code from github (first time only)
+2. Check out original code from github (first time only)

 ```shell
 cd dev
 git clone  git@github.com:slaclab/aida-pva.git
 cd aida-pva/src/cpp/include/
 ```

-- [ ] copy contents of this directory to VMS
+3. copy contents of this directory to VMS

 ```shell
 > sftp mccdev
 Connecting to mccdev...